Erlemorgaine/three-journey/README.md

 For _tracking_, i.e. going up / down / left / right: use 2 fingers + Shift
 For _dollying_ (zoom): 2 zingers + cmd.
 To reset view, press shift + c.
+To select everything, A
+To unselect everything, AA
+To select in a rectangle, B
+To select in a circle, C
+To leave circle select, Esc
+To open object panel, shift + A
+To delete object, X
+Open panel to change object, F9
+To focus on object, /
+To hide object, H
+To hide non-selected objects, Shift + H
+To show all hidden objects, Alt + H,
+To show / hide menu on left, T
+To change position, rotation, scale: G, R, S + moving on trackpad To change on a certain axis G, R, S + X, Y, Z
+To exclude an axis, add Shift, e.g. G + Shift + Z
+To change mode, Ctrl + Tab
+To toggle object / edit mode, Tab
+To change nodes, edges, faces, hold G pressed
+To go to material menu, Z
+To open search, F3

+### Rendering engines

+Eevee is standard.
+Cycles is very realistic, but not performant (when you are animating)